 IStock distinguishes between two sales categories: Regular and Connect.
 The amount of Regular sales per image for me ranges from 2 cents to $1.8 (excluding three larger sales).
 However, Connect sales are already painting a more worrying picture: from $0.00002 to 14 cents.
 On one occasion, virtually all of my images were bought by someone (I had 573 images) for $3.2.

 Regarding the Connect sales type, iStock writes this in its user guide (I will only highlight the important parts):

-Connect is a solution iStock offers to their customers that allows them to embed Getty Images content directly inside their tools, products and services.
+Connect is a solution iStock offers to their customers that allow them to embed Getty Images content directly inside their tools, products and services.
 Because of high volumes and unique usages of Connect, royalties (contributor revenue) may be reported as fractions of a cent, to 5 decimal points.

-The only problem with Connect is that you can’t opt-out.
+The only problem with Connect is that you can’t opt out.
 I emailed customer service that I just wanted to get rid of Connect, but they didn’t respond (we were already in correspondence, but they didn’t specifically respond to my request).

 With regular uploads and a diverse portfolio, you can get results here as well (similar to other microstock platforms), but I was shocked to sell out my images for peanuts.

 From the above, you can see that I ended up opting for the macrostock (or simply stock) agency (Alamy) and I also maintain my Adobe Stock portfolio.
 I’ve either discontinued the rest, or I’ll just leave my better-performing pictures and then delete my account after the next payment).

 The basic royalties you get at the different agencies:

 (links lead to the payment regulations of each agency)